Stochastic PDEs for large portfolios with general mean-reverting volatility processes: Uniqueness of solutions

 and

 and also

 for $g(z) \in \{Q'(z), \, zQ'(z), \, q'(z)\}$.
-Note that integrating by parts in the $y$-direction is possible without leaving any boundary term at infinity, since all the terms inside the inner products which do not involve $u_x$ are rapidly decreasing in $y$.
-This is a consequence of the applicability of Lemma~\ref{lem:5.3} for large $\delta'$, since for any large $n \in \mathbb{N}$ and any function $f$ having derivatives in polynomially weighted $L^2$ spaces, by Morrey's inequality we have: as $y \rightarrow \infty$.
+The steps we have followed are almost identical to those in the proof of \cite[Lemma~5.5]{HK17} and, as in there, we can justify that integration by parts in the $y$-direction does not leave any boundary term at infinity.
+Indeed, we can use Morrey's inequality in the same way and Lemma~\ref{lem:5.3} for large $\delta'$, in order to show that all the terms inside the inner products which do not involve $u_x$ are rapidly decreasing in $y$.
+Substituting \eqref{simpleIBP}, \eqref{eq:5.13} - \eqref{eq:5.15} and \eqref{eq:5.16} for $g(z) \in \{Q'(z), \, zQ'(z), \, q'(z)\}$ in \eqref{eq:5.11} and then taking expectations, we obtain \eqref{mainideq}, completing the proof of Lemma~\ref{mainid}.

-We will use \eqref{eq:5.13} - \eqref{eq:5.15} to get rid of second order derivative terms in our estimate.
-Here, it becomes clear why we have chosen to compose the standard heat kernel with $Q(z)$: In \eqref{eq:5.11}, substituting the term in the sixth row from \eqref{eq:5.14} gives again the term of the tenth row but with a negative coefficient of a bigger absolute value, which allows us to control $y$-derivative terms.
-It is not hard to check that that this wouldn't have been the case if we had composed the standard heat kernel with another function, when the existence of $u_{y}$ is not assumed (as in our case).
-Using now integration by parts on the first inner product in the RHS of \eqref{eq:5.11}, substituting \eqref{eq:5.13}, \eqref{eq:5.15} and \eqref{eq:5.16} for $g(z) \in \{Q'(z), \, zQ'(z), \, q'(z)\}$ in \eqref{eq:5.11}, and finally taking expectations, we obtain the desired identity. \end{proof}

-We can proceed now to the proof of our main Theorem.
-Our strategy is to establish the regularity result by controlling the derivative terms in the identity given by Lemma~\ref{mainid}, by taking $\epsilon \rightarrow 0^{+}$ and by using Lemma~\ref{lem:5.3} and Lemma~\ref{lem:5.4}.